zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec16.md

 7. For each name server IP in the *CDS RRsets* set do:

     1. If the CDS RRset is empty go to next name server IP address.
-    2. Get the CDS RRset and its RRSIG records from the *CDS RRsets* set for the name server IP.
-The RRSIG records may be absent.
+    2. Get the CDS RRset and the associated RRSIG records, if any, from the *CDS RRsets* set for the name server IP.
     3. If any CDS record is a "delete" CDS, then do:
        1. If there is more than a single CDS record then add the name server IP to the *Mixed Delete CDS* set.
        2. Else, add the name server IP address to the *Delete CDS* set.
-    4. Get the DNSKEY and its RRSIG records from the *DNSKEY RRsets* for the same name server IP.
-The set of RRSIG records may be empty.
+    4. Get the DNSKEY RRset and the associated RRSIG records, if any, from the *DNSKEY RRsets* for the same name server IP.
     5. If there are no DNSKEY records, then do:
        1. Add name server IP address to the *No DNSKEY RRset* set.
        2. Go to next name server IP.